flaviostutz/gh-workflows-serverless/README.md

   * If the result of the command 'sls deploy' returns an URL, which is common when deploying an API, use the first URL found

+  * The environment url will be exposed via environment variable "BASE_URL" to your tests when running integration tests.
+Integration tests are automatically run, by default, if you have a script named "test:integration" in your package.json file.

 ## More examples

 ### https://github.com/flaviostutz/aws-serverless-static-website